1946 Romanian general election: Economic and social issues

 The BPD took additional measures in regard to women voters in villages, most of them illiterate.
 According to Pauker, several agitprop campaigns were aimed at them, during which Communist activists stressed the positive aspects of the Groza government.
 Pauker stated: "a lot of things will depend on how the presidents of election bureaus treat women voters, since women have never voted, have never seen electoral laws and are not aware of voting procedures".
 The UPM also actively campaigned among women, with its propaganda considered to be better than PCR's even by government agents.
 In one incident, witnessed during the elections and occurring in Cluj, "there was an unexpected turnout of Magyar women.
 Old women aged 70–80, carrying chairs, had queued, in rainy weather, awaiting their turn to vote.
 The slogan was: if one does not vote with the UPM, one does not receive sugar".

-The women's suffrage was regarded with a level of hostility by the PNŢ–Maniu, and Dreptatea frequently ridiculed Pauker's visits to women in various villages.
+The women's suffrage was regarded with a level of hostility by the PNȚ–Maniu, and Dreptatea frequently ridiculed Pauker's visits to women in various villages.